Handmade Wonders, Crafted With Passion

 The Mountain Artisans Art & Craft Shows started in Macon County, N.C. in 1987.

-We never imagined that, down the road, we would be headed to the wonderful Liston B. Ramsey Activities Center on the Western Carolina University campus in Cullowhee, North Carolina! "
+We never imagined that, down the road, we would be headed to the wonderful Liston B. Ramsey Activities Center on the Western Carolina University campus in Cullowhee, North Carolina.
+In 2006 the door opened to move the shows to WCU.

-As the years flew by more and more artisans wanted a good place to sell their handwork and joined us.
+As the years flew by, more and more artisans wanted a good place to sell their handwork and joined us.
 The southern craftsmen are alive and well in this area.
-Many of us are descendants of the first settlers in this area.
+Many of us are descendants of the first settlers in the mountains.
 We grew up using heritage crafts and sleeping under quilts our Mothers made.
 The older generation inspired us with sewing, pine needle baskets, clay art, and primitive furniture.

-Meanwhile, back in Franklin, the Community Building was renovated and became the Robert Carpenter Activities Center .
+Meanwhile, back in Franklin, the Community Building was renovated and became the Robert C. Carpenter Activities Center on 441 south ..

-I thought more and more of going home with this amazing event.
+I thought more and more of going home with these two amazing events.

-Stay tuned and see you there..sincerelly, Doris Hunter
+Stay tuned and see you there..sincerely, Doris Hunter

 You can watch as he makes a special size and shape for your house.